AmboVent-1690-108/AmboVent/3-Software/Arduino/arduino_core/readme.md

 Inside this folder should be a symbolic link to your arduino installation folder.
-This way, an Eclipse project can have full access to all of the Arduino source code to allow jumping to the core implementations of Arduino functions and definitions while exploring the code.
+This way, an Eclipse project, for instance, can have full access to all of the Arduino source code to allow jumping to the core implementations of Arduino functions and definitions while exploring the code.

 ## References:
 1. How to make symbolic links in Windows: